bethgelab/CiteME/README.md

 | Accuracy [%] | **35.3** | 21.0 | 27.7 | 0 | 0 |

 ## 🚀 CiteAgent in Action
 We enable language models to search for papers, read them, and then pick the paper it thinks is cited.
 We refer to this combination of commands and LMs as "CiteAgents".
-To see CiteAgents in action, [click here](trajectories.html).
+To see CiteAgents in action, [click here](https://www.citeme.ai/trajectories.html).

 ## Dataset

-The hand curated version of the dataset can be found in the `DATASET.csv`.
+The hand curated version of the dataset can be found on [citeme.ai](https://www.citeme.ai).
 It contains following columns:
 - `id`: A unique id that is used in all our experiments to reference a specific paper.
 - `excerpt`: The text excerpt describing the target paper.